Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Introduction

 \section{Introduction}

-Code-based cryptosystems are considered promising alternatives for Public Key Cryptography (PKC) since their security relies on well-known NP-hard problems and allow fast encryption and decryption procedures.
-Moreover, they are immune to attacks that use Shor's algorithm and therefore are candidates for post-quantum cryptography.
+Code-based public-key cryptosystems (PKC) are considered promising alternatives for public-key cryptography since their security relies on well-known NP-hard problems and allow fast encryption and decryption procedures.
+Moreover, no feasible attacks to these cryptosystems based on quantum algorithms are known, unlike the schemes based on integer factorization or the computation of the discrete logarithm for which attacks based on the Shor's algorithm could be successfully performed \cite{Shor}, and therefore are candidates for post-quantum cryptography.
 However, one of the main disadvantages of code-based schemes is the large keys whose size is inherently determined by the underlying Goppa block code used in the original cryptosystem.

-For this reason, there have been several attempts to substitute Goppa codes by other classes of block codes, e.g., Generalized Reed-Solomon (GRS), Low-Density Parity-Check, Quasi-Cyclic, among others \cite{Baldi2018,BBCRS,Berger2005,BLP08,GR2017,Pellikaan2017,Tillich_IEEE2017,Tillich_IEEE2013}.
-GRS codes are Maximum Distance Separable (MDS) codes which, in the McEliece scheme, translates into smaller key sizes.
+For this reason, there have been several attempts to substitute Goppa codes by other classes of block codes, \emph{e.g.}, Generalized Reed-Solomon (GRS), Low-Density Parity-Check, Quasi-Cyclic, Algebraic Geometry codes among others \cite{Baldi2018,BBCRS,Berger2005,BLP08,GR2017,Pellikaan2017} and \cite{Tillich_IEEE2013}.
+GRS codes are Maximum Distance Separable (MDS) codes \cite[Ch.10, \S 8]{ma77} which, in the McEliece scheme, translates into smaller key sizes, see \cite{BBCRS} and \cite{nied86}.
 Hence, a major improvement would be achieved if these codes could be securely used in these cryptosystems.
 Unfortunately, due to their strong algebraic structure, they are vulnerable to many structural attacks.
-One recent interesting idea to remove this algebraic structure was to replace the permutation used in the original McEliece cryptosystem with more general transformations, \cite{BBCRS,MaTi2016,karan2018,karan2019,wang2016,wang2017,Tillich2015}.
-However, most of these variants have been partially of fully broken using attacks based on the (twisted) Schur square code distinguisher that permit to distinguish GRS codes from random ones in \cite{Tillich2015} and \cite{couvreur2020security}, see \cite{Pellikaan2017,PellikaanEdgarRuano2014} for similar distinguishers in the context of AG codes.
+One recent interesting idea to remove this algebraic structure was to replace the permutation used in the original McEliece cryptosystem with more general transformations, in \cite{BBCRS,GR2017,MaTi2016,karan2018,karan2019,wang2016} and \cite{wang2017}.
+However, some of these variants have been partially or fully broken using attacks based on the (twisted) Schur square code distinguisher that permit to distinguish GRS codes from random ones in \cite{Tillich2015,Tillich_IEEE2017} and \cite{couvreur2020security}.